 Imagine starting 2020 with four notable restaurants beneath your belt.
-Two are focused on fine dining.
-One is set in a stunning Beijing temple’s grounds and, after a decade of wine, sweat and tears, recently won the reader’s choice award for “world’s best restaurant” from Trip Advisor.
-The other is just across from The Forbidden City and a favorite of both tourists and residents.
-Plus two casual dining venues — one established and perpetually packed, the other new and full of promise.
+Two are focused on fine dining: one is set in a stunning Beijing temple’s grounds and, after a decade of wine, sweat and tears, won the reader’s choice award for “world’s best restaurant” from Trip Advisor; the other faces The Forbidden City and is popular with both tourists and residents alike.
+And two are casual dining venues — one is established and perpetually packed, the other is new and full of promise.

-Imagine starting 2020 with those four restaurants beneath your belt.
-Then getting punched hard in the gut by the coronavirus crisis.
+Imagine starting 2020 with those four beneath your belt.
+Then getting punched in the gut by the coronavirus crisis.

 That’s what happened to Ignace Lecleir, head of TRB Group.
 In early February, Lecleir told me revenue had fallen 95 percent.
 Just one of his restaurants remained open, casual dining venue Hulu, with the other three—TRB Hutong, TRB Forbidden City and Merci—indefinitely shut.
 With staff to support, including some quarantined outside Beijing, and prospects for rent relief unknown, the situation seemed dire.

-One might easily wonder, given that the world beyond China felt safer two months ago, if Lecleir regretted moving here in 2007 to start Maison Boulud, the local branch of Daniel Boulud’s New York-based empire, ahead of the upcoming Beijing Olympics.
+One might easily wonder, given the world beyond China felt safer at that time, if Lecleir regretted moving here in 2007 to start Maison Boulud, the local branch of Daniel Boulud’s New York-based empire, just ahead of the upcoming Beijing Olympics.
 Then again, anyone who turned a temple-turned-TV factory into one of the city’s premier restaurants — TRB Hutong — while facing a decade of rumors the place would be shut any day is unlikely to look backward.
 So it was with the coronavirus crisis.
-Lecleir was like the guy who rushes into a burning house to save someone on the second floor.
-What was the alternative?
-Idly watch the carnage unfold?

-Here is a timeline of some of what Lecleir and his team have done over the past two months, on top of informing customers, very early on, about all of the precautions the staff were taking in order to maximize safety.
+Here is a timeline of some of what the team has done over the past year, on top of informing customers, early on, about precautions the staff were taking to maximize safety.

 The delivery program served an area first within 3 km, then within 6 km, of Hulu.
 Prices remained the same, there was no delivery fee, and Lecleir added the special touches for which he is known.
-(My last delivery came with a free bag of madelaines and a vase with a fresh rose—see below.)
+(One delivery came with free madelaines and a vase with a fresh rose.)

 In terms of wine, options started at just rmb88 (US$12) per bottle.

-February 17: Launched the same program in Shunyi, a suburb housing many well-to-do residents but relatively few nearby delivery options.
-Lecleir rented part of another restaurant’s kitchen and began delivery within a 10-km radius.
-A wine trade friend who lives in Shunyi ordered from Hulu and told me Lecleir himself showed up with the delivery, as part of testing the system, and gave him an extra bottle of wine!
+February 17: Hulu launched the same program in Shunyi, a suburb housing many well-to-do residents but relatively few close delivery options.
+Lecleir rented part of a restaurant’s kitchen and began delivery within a 10-km radius.
+A wine trade friend who lives in Shunyi ordered from Hulu and told me Lecleir himself showed up with the delivery, part of testing the system, and gave him an extra bottle of wine!

-February 23: Launched new dishes, including more Asian-themed ones, to broaden the menu’s appeal and give regulars new items to try.
+February 23: Launched new dishes, including more Asian-themed ones, to broaden the menu’s appeal and give regulars stuck at home new items to try.
 Dishes like Thai Coconut Chicken Curry and Gongbao Chicken are still on the menu.
-Lecleir also continued regular updates of Hulu’s popular “Power Lunch”, which gives people the choice of three appetizers, three mains and three desserts, plus a drink, delivered for rmb98 (US$14).
+Lecleir continued regular updates of Hulu’s popular “Power Lunch”, which gives people the choice of three appetizers, three mains and three desserts, plus a drink, delivered for rmb98 (US$14).